ktelep/TI99_cart_rack/README.md

 # TI-99/4A Cartridge Racks

 These are racks that are sized to hold cartridges for the TI-99/4a home computer system.
-Three sizes are provided for 4, 6, 8, or 16 cartridge racks.
+Four sizes are provided for 4, 6, 8, or 16 cartridge racks.
 Feel free to modify for your particular needs.
+The 16 cartridge rack is basically a double width 8 cartridge rack.
 Files are DXF for most compatiblity, they will load right into K40 whisperer as a cut file, units are in mm.

 ## Assembly